 I’m happy to have been able to attend the URBIS SMART CITY FAIR.
 It’s my first time at this event.
 I don’t go to trade fairs very often, so I’m still getting used to this busy programme.
 I’m pleased to be here at this event and be representing the Danish urban architectural studio Gehl.
 I appreciate the numerous debates about smart cities that are going on here at the trade fair.
 The atmosphere is also nice and friendly.
 I like the fact that visitors can wander through the exhibition halls and we can all find something we’re interested in.

 We regard the overall concept of the URBIS SMART CITY FAIR, focusing as it does on smart cities, as beneficial and useful.
 Over the course of two days, representatives of Czech firms and municipalities – large and small – can meet in the same place and share their mutual experiences.
 Presentations from abroad are also a source of inspiration.
 T-Mobile has been presenting here a comprehensive technology solution for optimising urban transport, a strategy for domestic and commercial coverage using optical networks, as well as specific projects within the smart city/smart home area.

 Head of Smart Cities, Siemens

 Compared to previous years, we can see a marked advance in organisation, and in the concept of the URBIS SMART CITY FAIR as such.
 We welcome the four-podium arrangement, because we can find something different happening on each.
-The benefits of the trade fair mainly derive from being conceived as a place where erudite specialists can congregate.
-So experts get better opportunities to establish connections and share their own experience.
-We’ve also been appreciating the media interest in the fair, because it’s raised awareness of the issue and the technology of smart cities in the consciousness of the general public, which is who the technology is designed to serve
+The benefits of the trade fair mainly derive from being conceived as a place where erudite specialists can congregate, therefore giving experts better opportunities to establish connections and share their own experience.
+We’ve also been appreciating the media interest in the fair, because it’s raised awareness of the issue and the technology of smart cities in the consciousness of the general public, which is who the technology is designed to serve.